rsharp-lang/R-sharp/docs/README.md

 ## Introduction to R

 R# is a language and environment for GCModeller scripting and data science chart plot graphics.
-It is an Open source project which is similar to the R language and environment which was developed at R&amp;D laboratory from BioNovogene corporation by Xie.Guigang.
+It is an Open source project which is similar to the R language and environment which was developed at R&amp;D laboratory from BioNovogene corporation by _Xie.Guigang_.
 The ``R# language`` its language syntax is derived from the ``R language``, and R# can be considered as a part of implementation of R on ``Microsoft .NET Framework`` environment.
 Although there are too many important differences between R# and R, but much code written for R could runs unaltered under R#.

 Unlike the R Project, R# language is not focus on the statistical computing, R# try to combine the numeric computing with the .NET library programming which is comes from the GCModeller on the contrary.
 So in this way, R# provides a wide variety of bioinformatics analysis toolkit from GCModeller and graphical techniques, and is highly extensible.